InfinityVM/InfinityVM/book/src/integration/README.md

 # Building with InfinityVM

 InfinityVM enables developers to use expressive offchain compute alongside the EVM to create new types of applications.
 This section discusses key concepts for building an app with InfinityVM.

 ## Overview

 The InfinityVM coprocessor works by separating application logic from settlement logic.
 Application logic can run entirely offchain, giving users the experience of a Web2 server.
-Settlement happens on the decentralized base-layer.
+Settlement (balance transfers or state changes) happens on the decentralized base-layer.

 To make this safe and efficient, we utilize zkVMs.
+A zkVM program is written in a language that compiles down to RISC-V. It accepts any inputs, runs some compute using these inputs, and then returns the result.

 Developers define their settlement logic as a zkVM program with a set of public inputs.
 These inputs come from user input to the application server.
 The result of this settlement is then used onchain.

-A zkVM program is written in a language that compiles down to RISC-V (most commonly Rust).
-It accepts any inputs, runs some compute using these inputs, and then returns the result.

 The high-level flow looks like this: